CodeYourFuture/immersive-go-course/projects/concurrency/README.md

     recordResult(true)
 }
 ```

+In the above case, the number of total requests isn't modified under the same lock as the success/failed requests.
+This means if some other code computed a success rate by dividing the number of successful requests by the total number of requests, it may show <100% success when 100% of requests were successful!

 And this code would cause a deadlock, because one thread would be trying to acquire a lock it already holds: